 The Season of Creation is an annual opportunity to deepen our Ecological Spirituality, where we “discover God in all things,” both in the beauty of creation and in the suffering of the Crucified of Today.

-As part of the Season of Creation, Passionist parishes, St. Mary's in Fairfield, and Holy Family in Birmingham, Alabama hosted a Green Mass at St. Mary’s on October 4, 2022, the feast day of the patron saint of ecology, St. Francis of Assisi.
+As part of the Season of Creation, Passionist ministry sites hold special services.
+For example, the three Passionist-staffed parishes around Birmingham, AL., Holy Family, and St. Joseph in Birmingham, and St. Mary's in Fairfield, take turns hosting a Green Mass on October 4, the Feast of St. Francis of Assisi.

-According to John Meehan, one of the organizers, the parishes plan to make this an annual event.
-John volunteered to share his experience and advice with others in Holy Cross Province who would like to plan a Green Mass.
+John Meehan (pictured above), one of the organizers, volunteered to share his experience and advice with others in Holy Cross Province who would like to plan a Green Mass.
 He can be contacted at [email protected].

 To see what other parishes are doing, go to: